 I decided to run for office to bring a change to my city and to bring a better life for those that live here.
 But I know that I cannot do this all by myself.
 It's going to take people like you to help and volunteer your time to make this change happen.

-Sign up today to get your name on the list to volunteer, endorse, or to just get updates from our campaign.
 We hope we can count on your vote on November 6th!

 Last year, in order to be compliant with the California Voting Rights Act of 2001, the City of Fontana moved to district elections in a process called redistricting.
 District elections make it so that if someone wishes to run for City Council, they have to live within the District that they want to represent, whereas before, you could live anywhere in the city and run for City Council (this is called an at-large election).
 The purpose of by-district elections is to allow for more diversity and representation of minorities within municipalities.

 The process began in late 2016 and included five public hearings on the issue.
 The hearings were meant to be open to any and everyone that wanted to learn more or make comments about the redistricting.
 Few people now about this today, even fewer as it was happening.
 Very little official outreach was done within the city, to alert the public to a process that would literally shape our representation.
 A group of community members got together, spearheaded by myself and two others, and we formed We Want 7.
 Our goal was to advocate for seven districts with a rotating mayor (meaning each council member could serve as mayor for one year) within the city of Fontana to allow for greater representation and to give Fontana residents more choices.
 With over 210,000 people living in Fontana, it just made sense to have smaller, more manageable district sizes that would ensure that neighborhoods with the same needs or history had a voice.